matter-labs/zksync-docs/content/10.quick-start/_upgrading/_uups/_hardhat_uups_contract_upgradability.md

 Let's start by reviewing the [`upgradeUUPSCrowdfundingCampaign.ts`](https://github.com/dutterbutter/zksync-quickstart-guide/blob/db/contract-upgrade/deploy/upgrade-scripts/upgradeUUPSCrowdfundingCampaign.ts) script in the `deploy/upgrade-scripts` directory:

+Replace `YOUR_PROXY_ADDRESS_HERE` with the actual address of your deployed Transparent Proxy from the previous deployment step.

 ```typescript
 import { getWallet } from "../utils";
 import { Deployer } from '@matterlabs/hardhat-zksync';